jhon50/project-management/README.md

 Project should be available at http://localhost:3000

+Or you can also access it on Heroku: https://project-manager-homey-19-eae5984fb9a9.herokuapp.com/

 Tutorial:
  - To edit a comment click on it
  - To change the status of a project click on the status dropdown and simply select another status